-THE STORY OF THE MILKY WAY, A CHEROKEE TALE by Joseph Bruchac (Abenaki) and Gayle Ross (Cherokee) with paintings by Virginia A. Stroud (Cherokee-Creek) (Dial, 1995).
+THE STORY OF THE MILKY WAY, A CHEROKEE TALE by Joseph Bruchac and Gayle Ross, illustrated by Virginia A. Stroud (Cherokee-Creek) (Dial, 1995).
 A spirit dog has been stealing the corn meal, and he can be driven away only with the combined efforts of a young boy, Beloved Woman, and the entire village.
 Ages 4-up.

 TOFU AND T. REX by Greg Leitich Smith (Little, Brown, 2005).
 Militant vegan Frederika Murchison-Kowalski is back at the Peshtigo School.
 The bad news is that now Freddie has to live with her cousin, Hans-Peter, a diehard carnivore, and grandfather, who happens to own a butcher shop and sausage deli.
 Freddie and Hans-Peter are soon at odds with each other over bathroom sharing, dinner menus, and more.
 To complicate matters, Hans-Peter needs Freddie’s insider knowledge to get accepted into the Peshtigo School himself.
 Ages 10-up.
 Don’t miss the companion book, NINJAS, PIRANHAS, AND GALILEO.